 2.)
 A classic take on a true Thanksgiving classic: Cranberry sauce.

 The brain behind this recipe, Alton Brown, seems like the kind of person we can trust when it comes to food.

 Take it from this Facebook recommendation: “This stuff is seriously amazing.”

 It looks easy in the best way possible.
 Skip the canned stuff and give this recipe a shot!

 Please excuse our Drake reference -- and by the way, we mean Chef Ayesha Curry, not Steph, when it comes to this next recipe: her roast jerk turkey.

-As the author of this story, my family opted to go this route last year on Thanksgiving, just in the spirit of trying something new and different.
+As the author of this story, my family opted to go this route two years ago on Thanksgiving, just in the spirit of trying something new and different.
 This recipe delivered, and I can’t exaggerate that enough.

 “I developed this recipe with my mom as a way to introduce people to Caribbean food in a gentler way,” Ayesha Curry said to People magazine.

 My mouth is watering just thinking about it.
 The jerk-style turkey isn’t as overpowering or strong as you might imagine.
 It’s a nice twist that your family won’t expect at this year’s Thanksgiving table.

 4.)
 Pass the sides, please!
 Here’s another easy one.